randomcoww/homelab/README.md

 See [fedora-coreos-config-custom](https://github.com/randomcoww/fedora-coreos-config-custom/blob/master/builds/server/README.md)

-Embed the ignition files generated above into the image to allow them to boot configured.
+Embed the ignition files generated above into the image to allow them to boot configured

 ### Deploy services to kubernetes